What is the Mindset of a Trader?

 In contrast, many losing traders have serious, nagging self-doubt.
 Unfortunately, if you see yourself as a losing trader, cursed with bad luck or whatever, that belief tends to become a self-fulfilling prophecy.
 Traders who doubt their ability often hesitate to push the button and initiate trades, and thereby often miss good trading opportunities.
 They also tend to cut profits short, overly fearful that the market will turn against them at any moment.

 Winning traders have a healthy respect for the fact that even their best market analysis may sometimes not match up with future price movements.
-Nonetheless, they possess an overall confidence in their ability as traders – a confidence which enables them to easily initiate trades whenever a genuine opportunity arises.
+Nonetheless, they possess an overall confidence in their ability as traders – a confidence that enables them to easily initiate trades whenever a genuine opportunity arises.

 Key Characteristics of a Winning Trader